 An area of 1500 hectares of plantation within the Cores and Links is subject to a once-off harvest, with those areas progressively regenerated and placed into public reserves and protection over the coming years.
 An area of the Cores and Links has been leased to HVP Plantations for this once-off harvest and the lease period will end in 2028.
 The agreement allows HVP Plantations to meet contractual obligations to Australian Paper and manage the impact on the local economy and jobs.

 Since 2008, HVP Plantations have been undertaking an annual program to regenerate the areas that have been harvested with native understorey and overstorey.

 The first handback of land for the new conservation reserve was completed in mid 2017.
 This handback was more than ten years ahead of scheduled end of lease in 2028.
 Further parcels will be handed back as they are progressively regenerated over the coming years.
-This naming project will provide a name for the 2,390 hectares returned to public management.
+The naming project provides a name for the 2,390 hectares returned to public management.

-The local community has had a strong interest in advocating for the improved conservation of biodiversity in the Strzelecki Ranges and will have a key role in the naming process.
+The local community has had a strong interest in advocating for the improved conservation of biodiversity in the Strzelecki Ranges and played a central role in the naming process.

-The naming process will be overseen by a community panel who will determine the shortlist of names and the final recommendation.
-The names will be evaluated based on the 12 principles and statutory requirements governing the naming of features (see page 15 and 37 of Naming Rules for Places in Victoria).
-The community panel has been convened by the Department of Environment, Land, Water and Planning.All votes will be counted and the name with the majority of votes will become the official name of the new reserve, subject to meeting the naming rules and approved by DELWP.
+The naming process was overseen by a community panel who determined the shortlist of names and the final recommendation.
+The names were evaluated based on the 12 principles and statutory requirements governing the naming of features (see page 15 and 37 of Naming Rules for Places in Victoria).
+The community panel was convened by the Department of Environment, Land, Water and Planning.All votes were counted and the name with the majority of votes, Brataualung, was checked against naming rules and approved by DELWP.
 The final name was also subject to compliance checks and audit prior to gazettal by the Victorian Office of Geographic Names.
 The name has been incorporated into the VICNAMES database,